 Miami-Dade County

+City of Ft.
+Lauderdale

 City of Hialeah

+City of Hollywood

 City of Miami

-City of Hollywood

 City of Sunrise

 Broward County Key West (not on State's List)

 To learn who would respond to an incident in any given part of the district, see Mutual Aid, Section 1.6.
 Figure 7.3.1 is a list of private contractors who may be also called upon to assist in immediate response and/or long term remediation of a site.